 Screenshots work, but a better option would be the feedback from influencers in your niche or the focus on how many happy customers work with you.
 For example, you can post something like, “We’ve given our app to Bill Gates, and here’s what he said.”

-Have you or your business been mentioned in the news, niche publications, or conferences?
+Have you or your business been mentioned in the news, niche publications, or virtual conferences?
 It’s high time to write a social media post about it.
 Not only such content handles customer objections, but it also builds your brand reputation.

 Create social media posts with answers to the target questions.
 Explain why your product is so cheap or expensive, talk about its features and guarantees, etc. Make a list of the most frequently asked questions of your audience, and generate answers on them.